shifa90shah/Saas-landing-page/README.md

 # Saas-landing-page
-Its  last task during my internship at Elevvo pathways
+Its a last task during my internship at Elevvo pathways.